Niobrara (CO & WY) - update through November 2017

-This interactive presentation contains the latest oil & gas production data from 5864 selected horizontal wells in the Niobrara region (Colorado & Wyoming) through November.
+This interactive presentation contains the latest oil & gas production data from all 7,232 horizontal wells that started production in the Niobrara region (Colorado & Wyoming) since 2009/2010, through November.

 Production data is subject to revisions.

 For this presentation, I used data gathered from the following sources: